connectrpc/vanguard-go/README.md

 // Or it can be used alongside other handlers, all registered with
 // the same http.ServeMux.
 mux := http.NewServeMux()
-mux.Handle(svcPath, vanguardMux.AsHandler())
+mux.Handle("/", vanguardMux.AsHandler())
 err := http.Serve(listener, mux)
 ```
-The above example references the `svcPath` (defined in the Connect example
+The above example registers the handler for the root path.
+This is useful
-above).

-By using this path, the handler will only be used for requests with a URL
-path that matches a given method's name.
-To support REST requests for this
-service, which could have very different URL paths, we would instead use
+to support REST requests for the service, which could have very different
-`"/"` as the handler path.
-That way, the vanguard Mux will be able to handle
+path URLs from those used for Connect and gRPC.
+Using a pattern this broad
-all paths that might correspond to a method, without having to explicitly
+means the vanguard Mux can handle all paths that might correspond to a method,
-configure it for the various paths named in HTTP transcoding annotations.
+without having to explicitly configure it for the various paths named in HTTP
+transcoding annotations.

-For this reason, it is best to use a single vanguard Mux, even if your
+For the same reason, it is best to use a single vanguard Mux, even if your
 service supports many exposed RPC services, so that the Mux can handle
 dispatch to the correct service based on the request.
 You can register many
 services with the same vanguard Mux.
 And if any need different configuration,
-that can be handled by overriding the configuration when the service is
+that can be handled by providing override options when the service is
 registered.

 ## Status: Alpha